Best Gift Cards

 10 Tips For Getting The Best Gift Card

-There are a handful of things we can count on every holiday season: time off from work and school; an overweight, bearded out-of-towner breaking into homes through the chimney; tone-deaf neighbors singing at your doorstep; embarrassing antics at office holiday parties; eating a bit too much; and, of course, gift cards.
+There are a handful of things we can count on every holiday season: time off from work and school; an overweight, bearded out-of-towner breaking into homes through the chimney; tone-deaf neighbors singing at your doorstep; embarrassing office-party antics; overeating; and, of course, gift cards.
 They’re everywhere this time of year, and for good reason: people generally love them.

 - Buy Gift Cards With Rewards.
 Most credit card rewards programs allow you to redeem your points/miles for gift cards from a wide variety of major retailers.
 In many cases, you can garner more value from this type of redemption strategy than redeeming for cash.
 For example, under Citibank’s rewards program, you need 10,000 ThankYou points to get $50 in cash back, whereas you only need 5,000 points (50% fewer) for a $50 gift card.

-“E-cards make redemption easier in terms of logistics, time, and salience (once you enter the card number to your account, the money is there waiting to be used),” says Ayelet Gneezy, associate professor of marketing in the University of California, San Diego’s Rady School of Management.
+- E-Gift Cards Are Great In A Time Crunch.
+E-gift cards have been gaining traction in recent years, and increased mobile functionality stands to foster greater use of such products this holiday season.
+That’s good news for time-crunched shoppers who want to avoid the shipping fees that many major retailers charge for physical gift cards ordered online.“E-cards make redemption easier in terms of logistics, time, and salience (once you enter the card number to your account, the money is there waiting to be used),” said Ayelet Gneezy, associate professor of marketing in the University of California, San Diego’s Rady School of Management.
 “In short, this is one domain where I expect digital to provide consumers great value.”

 - Avoid Using Gift Cards As An Excuse To Overspend.
 When redeeming gift cards, two-thirds of consumers spend more than their cards’ face value, according to Consumer Reports.
 This is likely due to the same psychological factor that leads consumers to spend more with credit cards than cash: the money somehow seems less real.
 While gift cards can be quite useful in subsidizing the cost of large purchases, you should be especially cognizant of your spending when using a gift card, so as to avoid unnecessary expenses.